theoryno3/css-html-js-minify/README.md

   --prefix PREFIX  Prefix string to prepend on output filenames.
   --timestamp      Add a Time Stamp on all CSS/JS output files.
   --quiet          Quiet, Silent, force disable all logging.
-  --obfuscate      Obfuscate Javascript.
-JS only.
-(Recommended).
-  --checkupdates   Check for updates from internet while running.
-  --tests          Run all built-in Unit Tests, report and exit.
   --hash           Add SHA1 HEX-Digest 11chars Hash to Filenames.
-  --gzip           GZIP Minified files as '*.gz', CSS/JS only.
+  --zipy           GZIP Minified files as '*.gz', CSS/JS only.
   --sort           Alphabetically Sort CSS Properties, CSS only.
   --comments       Keep comments, CSS/HTML only (Not Recommended) --overwrite      Force overwrite all in-place (Not Recommended)